The MONDIAL Database

 The following files provide Mondial in its original version from 1998:

-Recommended citation is the technical report with a reference to the Web page:
+Recommended citation is still the technical report with a reference to the

 @TechReport{may-MONDIAL-report-99,